January 03, 2018 / How To

 Step 5: Prepping for Soldering

-Preparing a hinge for soldering
+Preparing a jewelry hinge for soldering

-You'll want to place your solder bits on opposing sides, as shown by the arrows above.
+You'll want to place your silver solder bits on opposing sides, as shown by the arrows above.
 The one on the left will hold solder onto the sheet on the left and the two on the right will solder to the sheet on the right.

 Tip: It's very important that the solder doesn't flow onto the adjacent hinge sections.
 Keep your solder bits far away from the separate sections and use tiny slivers of solder bits.

-Step 6: Soldering your Hinge
+Step 6: Soldering your Jewelry Hinge

-Soldering your knuckle hinge
+Soldering your knuckle hinge for jewelry making

 Solder your pieces now.
 After the solder flows, pickle, quench and dry your pieces.